Frequently Asked Questions about the Stream Wood Program:

 What does it mean to participate in the Stream Wood Program?

 Participation in the Stream Wood Program is voluntary.
 Participants agree to collaborate with program staff to follow the program guidelines.
 Wood will only be modified if it poses an imminent threat to public safety, infrastructure or aquatic habitat.
 Large wood will be left in place whenever possible for the benefits it provides to fish and overall watershed function.
-Property owners interested in modifying stream wood and choosing to not participate in the program (or are not eligible for the program) may contact the Planning Division and CDFW for information about permitting requirements.
+Property owners interested in modifying stream wood and choosing to not participate in the program (or are not eligible for the program) may contact the Planning Division, CDFW and other permitting agencies for information about permitting requirements.

 How is the program managed?